 The only way moving forward is to be bold, otherwise “a bad situation will become worse,” as Sen. Bernie Sanders (I-VT) suggested in a 2016 debate.

 But bold equates to bribing the electorate with its own money.
 In other words, whatever voters want, the crop of Democrats will give to them.
 The Dems will do whatever it takes to oust the president.
 It’s akin to James Cagney in the film The Roaring Twenties, when he tells the girl he’s carrying a torch for: “You want the Brooklyn Bridge, all you gotta do is ask for it.
 If I can’t buy it, I’ll steal it.”

 There is nothing more nauseating than hearing a candidate use the word “hope” in a stump speech.
 It’s just as bad as reading the word “change” in campaign materials.
 And when candidates say they have a “bold” plan to save America, you need to tap into your lifetime supply of Pepto-Bismol.
 Of course, despite another cliché dominating every even year, nothing will be different.
 Elections have drifted too far from the farm to return to the days of keeping cool with Coolidge.
 Candidates not promising the moon using buzzwords are not trying hard enough to become president.
-Offering a cliché is a prerequisite in the modern-day political arena.We value your comments!
-Please weigh in on our comment section below.
+Offering a cliché is a prerequisite in the modern-day political arena.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com